Franchy Cordero Player Props: Yankees vs. Twins

 Twins Pitching Rankings

-- The 9.8 strikeouts per nine innings put together by the Twins pitching staff ranks third in the league.
+- The pitching staff for the Twins has a collective 9.8 K/9, the fourth-best in MLB.

-- The Twins have the fourth-ranked team ERA across all league pitching staffs (3.37).
+- The Twins have the third-ranked team ERA among all league pitching staffs (3.26).

-- Twins pitchers combine to rank 15th in baseball in home runs surrendered (24 total, 1.1 per game).
+- Twins pitchers combine to allow 24 total home runs at a clip of one per game (to rank 12th in baseball).

-- The Twins are sending Gray (2-0) to the mound to make his fifth start of the season.
-He is 2-0 with a .82 ERA and 26 strikeouts through 22 2/3 innings pitched.
+- Ryan (4-0 with a 3.24 ERA and 29 strikeouts in 25 2/3 innings pitched) makes the start for the Twins, his fifth of the season.

-- His last time out was in relief on Sunday when the right-hander tossed 2/3 innings against the Washington Nationals while allowing hits.
+- In his most recent appearance -- out of the bullpen on Monday -- the righty tossed 2/3 innings against the New York Yankees while surrendering hits.

 © 2023 Data Skrive.
 All rights reserved.